 If you look closely, most flowers contain many flowers.
 Uncommon color words including indigo, violet, scarlet, fushsia, and gold can all be discussed.
 Along with common color words.

-Even if preschoolers do not have a firm grasp on uncommon colors, it can be a fun way to introduce new words using concrete objects.
+Even if young children do not have a firm grasp on uncommon colors, it can be a fun way to introduce new words using concrete objects.
 Older children will enjoy learning new words and colors.

 Flowers provide the perfect opportunity for young learners to practice classification skills.
 Through their bright colors and scents, kids are sure to enjoy these fun activities.

-By observing flowers, preschoolers you are creating meaningful experiences that are sure to remember.
-These are soon to become your child’s favorite sorting activities.
+By observing flowers, you are creating meaningful experiences that they are sure to remember.
+These are soon to become your child's favorite sorting activities.